|

 Germany

 ![]() Florida![]() Starting 1st grade, I quickly learned to speak English and attended regular classes.
 For grades 3 through 12, my family lived in St. Petersburg and I went to Bay Vista Elementary (3rd to 5th), Transfiguration Catholic School (6th to 8th) and St. Petersburg High School (9th to 12th).
-I graduated summa cum laude from the highly ranked International Baccalaureate program at SPHS in 1992, with higher level subjects Math, Physics and English.
+I graduated summa cum laude from the highly ranked International Baccalaureate program at SPHS in 1992, with higher level subjects Mathematics, Physics and English.
 Go Green Devils!

 Upon graduating from high school in 1992, I followed my Dad across the country to Northern California.
 I began studying at the University of California at Davis.
 Five years and 230 units later, I graduated with highest honors in Mechanical Engineering with a double major of Mathematics and earned the M.S.
 Ghausi Medal.
 These five years were some of the best of my life.
 Let's Go Aggies!